 10. Have a good laugh at Cape Town Comedy Club

-Loosen up a little and laugh the night away by watching a comedy show in the city.
+If you’re looking for some fun things to do, Cape Town Comedy Club is the place to go.
+It’s where you could loosen up a little and laugh the night away by watching a comedy show.
 At Cape Town Comedy Club, located in the V&A Waterfront shopping mall, you will be able to experience an African-style comedy show live on stage!
 The brand was first created in 2005 under a different name and has come a long way since.
 Head over to their website for more information on what’s showing and do purchase your tickets in advance as they get sold out very quickly.

 Cape Town Comedy Club